Fig 1. Three methods of supplying nutrient solution to apple trees.

 Steps for assembly and operation of the hydroponic system

-1. Set the aquarium in a south window to allow the plants to receive full light, or for best results, use an artificial grow light (Figure 3).
+1. Set the aquarium in a south window to allow the plants to receive full light, or for best results, use an artificial grow light (Fig 3).
 Cover the sides of the aquarium with dark opaque material to prevent light from entering the sides.
 This will prevent algae growth in the nutrient solution.

 2. Place the air pump outside the aquarium and the air wand bubbler on the bottom of the tank.
 Run the air tubing from the air pump to the wand.